hamzabadat/HamzaBadat/README.md

 I'm a **Computer Science student (BSc)**, currently based in **Aguascalientes, Mexico**.
 I enjoy building practical software projects that combine **problem-solving, data processing, and real-world systems**.

-I have an international background (Germany, USA, Mexico) and strong communication skills, with experience working in multicultural environments.
+I have an international background (South Africa, Germany, USA, Mexico) and strong communication skills, with experience working in multicultural environments.

 ---